maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-2022.rst

 * Support for multiple accounts (this should in theory work, but we have to debug how we use Telepathy Qt here)
 * Various UI improvements to clearly separate the different protocols
+* Better support for system themes, some of the assets are currently semi-hardcoded in the QML files

 Nevertheless - here are some screenshots of the current application.